-The golden-bronze finishes on the exterior ‘pipe curtains’ has been achieved using a process called physical vapor deposition.
-The building connects the old and new parts of the city and was completed in 2017.
-Central to the Bund Finance Centre is a cultural center that is used for fashion shows, theatre, and art exhibitions.
+Completed in 2017, the golden-bronze finish on the exterior ‘pipe curtains’ was achieved using a process called physical vapour deposition.
+It was conceived as a connecting point between the old and new parts of the city.
+Central to the Bund Finance Centre is a culture centre which is used for fashion shows, theatre and art exhibitions.
 The kinetic veil of pipes is the building’s most distinctive feature.

-Structurally, the ground plan in the form of a square which rises-up to an arched roof.
+Structurally, the ground plan is the form of a square which rises-up to an arched roof.
 The architects have used advanced techniques to suspend the glass facades from the top.
-An inner 7000-ton steel structure supports the glass.
-They assembled the frame at a shipyard and hoisted it to a height of 40 m using jacks.
-The opera house also houses various rehearsal halls, exhibition halls, banquet halls, coffee shops, and parking areas.
+The glass is supported by an inner 7000-ton steel structure.
+An architectural challenge- this frame was assembled at a shipyard and hoisted to a height of 40 m using jacks.
+The opera house also houses various rehearsal halls, exhibition halls, banquet hall, coffee shop and parking area.

 Declared the ‘world’s best new skyscraper’ in 2016 and winner of multiple awards, the twisting Shanghai Tower challenges what skyscrapers should be.
-About 632m in height, the building has 128 stories.
-The world-famous Gensler has designed the tower and completed the project in 2015.
-The Twisting Tower is the world’s second-tallest building, second to the Burj Khalifa.
+About 632m in height, the building has 128 storeys.
+Designed by the world-famous Gensler, the construction of the project was completed in 2015.
+The Twisting Tower is the world’s second tallest building, second to the Burj Khalifa.
 It has an observation deck at a height of 562m.

-Apart from Shanghai, distinctively shaped architecture span various other cities and rural centers in China.
-Interestingly, in 2016, the Chinese government set guidelines and banned the construction of ‘oddly shaped buildings’.
+Apart from Shanghai, distinctively shaped architecture span various other cities and rural centres in China.
+Interestingly, in 2016, the Chinese government set guidelines and banned construction of ‘oddly shaped buildings’.
 The move was to encourage architects to adhere to urban planning rules, be functional and economical.
-However, they are not discouraging creativity and distinctiveness.
-The government has hinted at pushing for environmentally friendly structures.
+China just dealt a crushing blow to creativity.
+The government also hinted at pushing for environmentally friendly structures.
 The result has been projects such as the 1000 trees in Shanghai, by Heatherwick Studios.
+However, this isn’t to say that creativity and distinctiveness is discouraged.
 In the coming years, we are sure to see more distinctively shaped architecture in Shanghai such as the Lane 189 mall and the Shanghai LV Building.